 In some instances, the data may be descriptive (colour, appearance, odour, etc.), whereas quantitative data for other properties (such as vapour pressure or volatility) should be provided.

-Hazardous properties include properties adverse to human health recognised under the NOHSC Approved Criteria for Classifying Hazardous Substances (NOHSC 2004) or the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), such as corrosive, carcinogenic, mutagenic and irritant.
+Hazardous properties include properties adverse to human health recognised under the Safe Work Australia guidance to classifying hazardous chemicals (Safe Work Australia 2018), or the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), such as corrosive, carcinogenic, mutagenic and irritant.

 Also included are physicochemical properties recognised under the ADG Code, such as explosive, flammable and oxidiser.

 The ADG Code is implemented by state and territory legislation.
-For current information on the code, visit the Australian Government Department of Transport and Regional Services website.
+For current information on the code, visit the National Transport Commission website.

 This should include the container volume or weight, the container construction material, and the neck size of the container if its contents are a liquid.
 Any unique packaging information should also be provided (such as child-proof packaging or unique nozzles or applicators).

-This should be consistent with types listed in the Handbook of first aid instructions and safety directions for agricultural and veterinary chemicals (FAISD handbook) published by the Department of Health.
+This should be consistent with types listed in the Handbook of first aid instructions and safety directions for agricultural and veterinary chemicals (FAISD handbook).

 Dusts, powders and granulates may be a risk to workers as a potential source of respirable particles.
 Therefore, you should provide the following information: